 Addressing Harm

 Shambhala Boston is part of a global community which aspires to awaken kindness, goodness and wisdom within society.
-This vision is rooted in the principle that every human being has a fundamental nature of basic goodness.
-Yet to honestly hold this vision and aspiration means we cannot ignore the pain, confusion and harm that are also part of our experience.
+This vision is rooted in the principle that every human being has a fundamental nature of basic goodness. to honestly hold this vision and aspiration means we cannot ignore the pain, confusion and harm that are also part of our experience.
 We need to look directly at the ways we maintain traditions, habits, power structures, language patterns, and other forms that perpetuate this – individually or collectively, whether consciously or unconsciously.

 We welcome you to join us in this practice.